 Every behavior a person carries out—from speaking a sentence to swatting a fly—is dictated by the brain, working at lightning speed to analyze the world and respond to sights, smells and sounds.
 How does the brain accomplish this?
 How does it combine all these pieces of information?
-Researchers want to know how a healthy brain works so they can better understand what’s different in the brains of people with diseases, from autism to depression.
-But it’s a daunting question: the human brain contains more than 86 billion neurons and studies of patients have failed to turn up obvious changes to these cells that could lead to disease.
+Researchers want to know how a healthy brain works, so they can better understand what is different in the brains of people with diseases, from autism to depression.
+But it’s a daunting question: The human brain contains more than 86 billion neurons and studies of patients have failed to turn up obvious changes to these cells that could lead to disease.

 Chalasani used salt-sniffing roundworms to help explain how the nervous system processes sensory information, discovering that insulin plays a role in mediating worms’ perceptions and behaviors.

 He also discovered that there was more than one type of neuron involved in processing sensory cues that researchers had previously thought were only sensed by single neurons.

 He recently developed a new method to manipulate neurons and other cells non-invasively using ultrasound, a technique he has termed sonogenetics (sonogenetics.salk.edu).